Proposal Deadline November 1, 2017

-- All expenditures for materials/supplies should follow District purchasing guidelines and utilize the Purchase Order process.
-If this is not possible, MBEF offers a receipt based reimbursement option for projects and/or expenses that the District is unable to process.
+- All expenditures for materials/supplies should follow district purchasing guidelines and utilize the Purchase Order process.
+Your point of contact for purchase orders is Karyl Brandford at [email protected].
+If this is not possible, MBEF offers a receipt based reimbursement option for projects that the district is unable to process.

 - Grant applications must itemize the intended materials and cost.
 Grant money can only fund direct project expenses.

-- MBEF highly values photos, videos, emails, and other informal reporting on the project’s progress throughout the grant cycle.
-Please send these materials to Farnaz Flechner, Executive Director at firstname.lastname@example.org .
-If MBEF determines that it would like to publish the submitted photos/videos, we will also need a media release form signed by parents.
+- MBEF highly values photos, videos, emails, and other informal reporting on the project’s progress throughout the year.
+Send these to Farnaz Flechner, Executive Director of MBEF, [email protected].
+If we decide to publish photos, we will ask for a media release form signed by parents.

-- The final evaluation reports must be submitted by July 15, 2017.
-These reports are a critical and essential part of the grant process because they allow MBEF to share these exciting projects with the MBEF donor community, and because they enable MBEF to publicize your efforts within the MBUSD teacher community in order to inspire new projects and to promote conversations and collaboration.
+- A final evaluation and report to MBEF is due on September 30, 2018.
+These reports are a critical and essential part of the grant process because they allow MBEF to share these exciting projects with the MBEF donor community, and enable MBEF to publicize your efforts within the MBUSD teacher community in order to inspire new projects and to promote conversations and collaboration.